raoul2000/yii2-workflow/README.md

 $post->sendToStatus('publish');	// danger zone !
 ```

 Game Over !
-There is no transition between *deleted* and *publish*, and that's why *SimpleWorkflow* tries to explain to our
+There is no transition between *deleted* and *publish*, and that's what *SimpleWorkflow* tries to explain to our
 fearless post object.

 	Workflow Exception – raoul2000\workflow\base\WorkflowException